 Is this course for you?

 Always on the cutting edge and working with the new ideas and technology, software developers enjoy working in diverse teams and solving novel problems with practical solutions.
-If you have an open, logical and enquiring mind, then software development may be the profession for you.
+If you have an open, logical and inquiring mind then software development may be the profession for you.